-In 2020, Bank of Baku reported a net income of AZN15.2 million under IFRS, equivalent to a return on average assets of 3.5%.
+In 2021, Bank of Baku reported a net income of AZN33 million under IFRS, equivalent to a return on average assets of 7.1%.
 Good bottom-line profitability was supported by an increase in recurring revenue following the balance-sheet cleanup and the replacement of the legacy problematic portfolio with new loans that are of better quality and generate stable net interest income (NII).
-In 2020, the bank's NII amounted to AZN37 million, which was 20% higher than the level in 2019, and accounted for more than 90% of net revenue.
+In 2021, the bank's NII amounted to AZN44 million, which was 18% higher than the level in 2020, and accounted for more than 90% of net revenue.

-Additionally, the bank continued to release loan loss reserves, although the released amount significantly reduced to AZN9.5 million in 2020 from AZN24.1 million in 2019.
+Additionally, the bank continued to release loan loss reserves, with the amount increasing significantly to AZN27.3 million in 2021 from AZN9.5 million in 2020.

-Bank of Baku's operating expense increased 5% in 2020 despite the cost-cutting measures implemented amid the pandemic and the economic downturn.
-As a result, operating efficiency, although improved, remained modest as indicated by a cost-to-income ratio of 76% and operating expense/total assets of 6.8% (2019: 81% and 7.3%, respectively).
+Bank of Baku's operating expense increased 12% in 2021 despite the cost-cutting measures implemented amid the pandemic and the economic downturn.
+However, operating efficiency improved as the bank achieved a cost-to-income ratio of 67%, down from 76% in 2020; and the ratio of operating expense to total assets of 6.1% from and 6.8% over same period.
 High operating costs are mainly attributable to labour-intensive loan issuing and problem loan collection processes.